Anheuser-Busch Inbev (BUD) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the brewer had gained 0.78% over the past month, lagging the Consumer Staples sector's gain of 2.32% and the S&P 500's gain of 2.65% in that time.
+Coming into today, shares of the brewer had gained 1.3% in the past month.
+In that same time, the Consumer Staples sector gained 1.08%, while the S&P 500 gained 3.39%.

-Investors will be hoping for strength from Anheuser-Busch Inbev as it approaches its next earnings release.
-In that report, analysts expect Anheuser-Busch Inbev to post earnings of $0.70 per share.
-This would mark a year-over-year decline of 6.67%.
-Our most recent consensus estimate is calling for quarterly revenue of $15.5 billion, up 4.77% from the year-ago period.
+Anheuser-Busch Inbev will be looking to display strength as it nears its next earnings release.
+On that day, Anheuser-Busch Inbev is projected to report earnings of $0.69 per share, which would represent a year-over-year decline of 8%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $15.49 billion, up 4.73% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Anheuser-Busch Inbev.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Anheuser-Busch Inbev.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.25% lower.
-Anheuser-Busch Inbev is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.51% lower.
+Anheuser-Busch Inbev is currently a Zacks Rank #4 (Sell).

-Digging into valuation, Anheuser-Busch Inbev currently has a Forward P/E ratio of 17.61.
-Its industry sports an average Forward P/E of 19.48, so we one might conclude that Anheuser-Busch Inbev is trading at a discount comparatively.
+Looking at its valuation, Anheuser-Busch Inbev is holding a Forward P/E ratio of 18.29.
+This valuation marks a discount compared to its industry's average Forward P/E of 19.96.

-Investors should also note that BUD has a PEG ratio of 1.6 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Beverages - Alcohol stocks are, on average, holding a PEG ratio of 2.25 based on yesterday's closing prices.
+We can also see that BUD currently has a PEG ratio of 1.66.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+BUD's industry had an average PEG ratio of 2.01 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report